 Very useful and versatile for all skin care, it treats small inflammation and bacterial or fungal infections of the skin.
 It is a powerful skin cell and tissue regenerator as it has healing, anti-age and anti-wrinkle properties.

-- Acne, wrinkles: incorporate 1 or 2 drops of Patchouli essential oil in your daily routine of skin care or directly on the areas prone to acne.
+Incorporate 1 or 2 drops of Patchouli essential oil in your daily routine of skin care or directly on the areas prone to acne.

-- Stretch marks: Apply 1 or 2 drops of Patchouli essential oil on the areas concerned
+Apply 1 or 2 drops of Patchouli essential oil on the areas concerned

-- Dandruff: Add 1 or 2 drops to your scalp mask or your usual shampoo
+Add 1 or 2 drops to your scalp mask or your usual shampoo

 Decongesting, it is also used in the anti-heavy legs synergies with essential oils producing a sensation of cold at first for the immediate effect, whereas the Patchouli will act in the shadow but in depth on circulation and the small blood vessels.
 It also fights effectively haemorrhoids, varicose veins, heavy legs and cellulite.